 The ways that people are managed have a big influence on organisational performance yet many organisations still fail to connect human resource management to business strategy.
-This module first examines the main HRM practices before examining how HRM can be linked to business strategy.
-Module assessment is through a single individual assignment.
+This module first examines the main Human Resource Management (HRM) practices before examining how it can be linked to business strategy.

 Service Operations and Marketing